 ...the uses of the single text of the Nestle-Aland editions, and of the Münster Editio Critica Maior, do not depend on our accepting it as a precise reconstruction of a presumed first century original.
 There is another way of thinking of this text, which might reflect more closely the historical uncertainties about its origins and also provide a more fruitful perspective for his readers.
-One could think of this text does not arise from its place as the endpoint of the editor's work, as the achieved and definitive reconstruction of the text as it may have existed at the moment of its composition.
+One could think of this text a the text that best explains all the extant documents.
+The value of this text does not arise from its place as the endpoint of the editor's work, as the achieved and definitive reconstruction of the text as it may have existed at the moment of its composition.
 It has a different, less ambitious, but arguably more real value: it should be seen as the best starting point of the reader's own explorations of the text.
 (Robinson 2000)

-Thus, our critical text will be one that explains the textual tradition as it stands, shows our understanding of variation, and serves as a gateway to the history of the work.
-This might seem the same as the theorization behind the Nestle-Aland text, but although this also intends to explain all extant documents, it is labelled an initial text.
-Instead, Vázquez and I describe it as:
+Thus, my critical text will be one that explains the textual tradition as it stands, shows my understanding of variation, and serves as a gateway to the history of the work.
+Mine might seem the same as the theorization behind the Nestle-Aland text.
+Nestle-Aland also intends to explain all extant documents, but it is labelled an initial text.
+Instead, Vázquez and I describe critical editions as follows: